yoxu515/aot-benchmark/README.md

 | 2022 | VOT 2022 | BBox tracks (STb + RTb) — surpassed dedicated bbox winners† | ECCV 2022 | MS-AOT + [AlphaRefine](https://github.com/MasterBin-IIAU/AlphaRefine) | [Report](https://data.votchallenge.net/vot2022/vot2022_st_rt.pdf) |

 > †BBox results were submitted after the competition deadline at the organizers' request and were highlighted in the official ECCV 2022 workshop presentation.
 They are included for historical context and are not counted as an official first-place challenge win.
-> †Bbox results were submitted after the competition deadline at the organizers' request and were highlighted in the official ECCV 2022 workshop presentation.

 ## Intro